 2009-2012 I mentored a Medical Student, Kirk Vance Mitchell MS 2012 in his research project regarding how well physicians are taught during medical school and residency to care for patients with Down Syndrome.
 This study was funded by a grant from the Special Olympics.

 2010-2014 I taught two medical students, Alia Broman and Charles Johnson, who were doing their Foundations of Doctoring Curriculum with me in the Special Care Clinic.
-Dr Broman is also worked with me on her research project studying the genetic causes of Ehlers-Danlos syndrome.
+Dr Broman also worked with me on her research project studying the genetic causes of Ehlers-Danlos syndrome.

 2013-present I mentored a former medical student Tiffany Pointon who did a research project on Audiologic problems in patients with Smith-Lemli-Opitz Syndrome which she presented at a national meeting and is submitting for publication.
 I am currently mentioning Daniele Martinez on her research project studying the effects of bisphosphonates on nephrocalcinosis.
 I have a new Foundations student, Sam Russell who started in 2016.